mehmetartun/CSEN268-F24/README.md

 ## Lecture 15 - Cloud Functions and Serverless Computing
-We explore Cloud Functions in Firebase using NodeJS
+We explore Cloud Functions in Firebase using NodeJS.

 ### Setting up your environment before the lecture

 Each lecture is stored under a separate tag.
-In your computer do the following
+On your computer do the following

     git clone <Repository Name>
     git pull
     git tag -l

-This will list you all the tags in the repository such as
+This will list all the tags in the repository such as

     Lecture4
     Lecture5